aseure/blog/textbundles/2020-09-18 - Don't hate the book because you don't use it.textbundle/text.md

 Today, I'd like to talk about [Design Patterns: Elements of Reusable Object-Oriented Software](https://www.amazon.com/Design-Patterns-Object-Oriented-Addison-Wesley-Professional-ebook/dp/B000SEIBB8), a book written by Erich Gamma, Richard Helm, Ralph Johnson, and John Vlissides, famously known as the _Gang of Four_.
 If you never read it: this is a fundamental programming book describing programming abstractions published in 1994.
 The date is essential here, but we'll come to that later.

-This book is recently being discussed by many due to [a recent tweet from Robert.
+This book is recently being discussed by many, due to [a recent tweet from Robert.
 C. Martin aka Uncle Bob](https://twitter.com/unclebobmartin/status/1306581616983183361).
 Long story short, telling a massive audience that book X is great, and treating people who consider it outdated as "foolish" does not end well.

 While I disagree with the tone here, I'd like to focus on the negative comments which followed, including but not limited to: